craflin/libnstd/README.md

 Design Principles
 -----------------

 * Be as much optimized as currently possible.
 * Do not use macros except for code that should be excluded in optimized builds.
- * Use templates only when it is required to improve performance.
+* Use templates only when it is required to improve performance or convenience.
 * Do not include system header files in public header files.
 * Design class interfaces to be minimalistic and easy to use.
 * Do not use exceptions.
 * Avoid dynamic memory allocation when possible.
+* Do not depend on c++11 (or newer) language features.

 Supported Platforms
 -------------------

 * Windows x86/x86_64 (since Windows Vista / Server 2008)
 * Windows x86/x86_64 Unicode (since Windows Vista / Server 2008)
 * Cygwin i686 (since Windows Vista / Server 2008) (might not work anymore)
 * Linux i686/x86_64
 * Linux armv61

 Motivation
 ----------